-In the US and Canada, anti-spam laws have been put in place to protect consumers from unsolicited, unwanted or misleading email, and non-compliance can result in hefty penalties.
+In the US and Canada, anti-spam laws have been put in place to protect consumers from unsolicited, unwanted, or misleading emails, and non-compliance can result in hefty penalties.
 These laws are not limited to questionable advertising and adult-themed messages, as you might think.
 CAN-SPAM (the U.S. anti-spam law) applies to “any electronic mail message, the primary purpose of which is the commercial advertisement or promotion of a commercial product or service.”
-It applies not only to your lead generation emails, it also applies to your newsletters, product updates, and nearly every email you send.
+It applies not only to your lead generation emails, but it also applies to your newsletters, product updates, and nearly every email you send.
 What’s not covered are transactional or relationship messages, such as receipts or alerts about service expirations.

 So how can a responsible marketer or sales rep stay on the good side of the law?
 Here’s a quick primer on the federal laws for both the US and Canada.

 CAN-SPAM has been in effect for over a decade and operates on an opt-out (vs. Canada’s opt-in) model for permissions.
 CAN-SPAM requires much less effort to comply with, however, it only applies to emails sent within, or to recipients in the United States.
 The key requirements of the law are: 1) clearly state your business’s location, 2) avoid deceptive header and subject line information, and 3) offer a way for recipients to unsubscribe.

 The CAN-SPAM Act requires the Commission to issue regulations “defining the relevant criteria to facilitate the determination of the primary purpose of an electronic mail message.”
 The CAN-SPAM Act applies almost exclusively to “commercial electronic mail messages”.

 CASL for Canada